 There is a place on the northeast coast of South Korea called Seoraksan National Park.
 It is one of the most beautiful and challenging places that I have ever hiked, and I hope you get the chance to go there some day.

-There are easier activities, like taking the cable car up to the top of one of the peaks, or enjoying tea in one of the temples.
+There are some easy activities, like taking the cable car up to the top of one of the peaks, or enjoying tea in one of the temples.
+We did do those things the first day, but we also did the really hard hike to the Ulsan Bawi mountain on the second day, and then climbed the 888 stairs to the top.

 Sure, there is a temple to stop at along the way.
 There are places to get water.
 It’s a great trail that is well, worn.